induane/asinine-website/topics/about/3_jesse.rst

 finding other battle hardened barbarians like himself, he found a society of hipsters, yuppies, and feminists.
 Jesse prayed for Crom to take him but he soon realized that through battling these ingrates, he might learn the riddle of steel.
-He fights them with Neanderthalish ideas... and when that doesn’t work... an axe.
+He fights them with Neanderthalish ideas... and when that doesn't work... an axe.

 .. toctree::
    :caption: 2018 Articles

+   ../articles/2018/satire/satire_5
    ../articles/2018/editorial/article_28

 .. toctree::